pencer-io/pencer-io.github.io/_posts/2023-04-03-ctf-htb-shoppy.md

 ![shoppy-pass-crack](/assets/images/2023-01-22-15-07-35.png)

 Logging in to the app as Josh works, but we there is nothing more to look at in there.

+## Mattermost

 Let's go back to more enumeration and look for subdomains with wfuzz:

 ```sh
 ┌──(root㉿kali)-[~/htb/shoppy]